dclause/hermes-five/README.md

 <img align="right" height="200" style="height:200px" alt="Schema sample of blinking led using Arduino UNO" src="/docs/public/schemas/overall.png?raw=true" />

-**Drive and orchestrate Arduinos and all kind of [Firmata-compatible](https://github.com/firmata) hardware in pure async Rust.
+**Drive and orchestrate Arduinos, ESPs, nodeMCU, RaspberryPis and all kind of [Firmata-compatible](https://github.com/firmata) hardware in pure async Rust.
 Control LEDs, sensors, motors from your laptop with the safety and speed of Rust.**

 _Program robots and embedded devices with confidence.
-Hermes-Five gives you high-level APIs to remotely control Arduino boards, LEDs, sensors, servos and more, all from safe and asynchronous Rust code.
+Hermes-Five gives you high-level APIs to remotely control boards (Arduino, ESP, nodeMCU, RaspberryPI, ..), extenders (PCA9685, PCF8575, ..)
+LEDs, sensors, servos and more, all from safe and asynchronous Rust code.
 Think _Johnny-Five_, but safer, faster, and fully async._

 ## Documentation